This post may contain affiliate links. Read our disclosure policy here.

 How to Freeze & Thaw These Muffins

-Once the muffins have cooled down, place them on a baking sheet and freeze them for about one hour.
-Once frozen, transfer the muffins to a freezer-safe zip bag and store them in the freezer for up to 3 months.
-This method is super convenient to have muffins ready to eat on busy mornings.
+Once the muffins have cooled down, place them on a baking sheet and freeze for about one hour.
+Store them in a freezer-safe zip bag in the freezer for up to 3 months.
+Thaw the muffins on the counter, overnight in the fridge, or microwave them for about 30 seconds to one minute each, and they’re ready to be enjoyed.

-You can also freeze the muffin batter in paper liners as shown in this post and bake them frozen.
+You can also freeze the muffin batter in paper liners as shown in this post, and bake them frozen.

 Other Gluten-Free Breakfast Options